paezha/University-AI-Panel/README.md

     Using AI systems can mean sharing private data with the for-profit companies developing LLMs, and that data may be used to train further AIs.”
 Therefore, “educators may want to consider before deciding whether to use these systems”.
-This disclaimer, all one third of a page in a 76-page document dedicated to extolling an AI-enabled future in education, highlights the important role of institutions to provide the moral and ethical clarity that may elude individual instructors working under desperately under-resourced
-    conditions, or simply willing to win a race to the bottom.
+This disclaimer, consuming fully one third of a page in a 76-page document dedicated to extolling an AI-enabled future in education, highlights the important role of institutions to provide the moral and ethical clarity that may elude individual instructors working under desperately under-resourced conditions, or simply willing to win a race to the bottom.

 [^22]: The “typical error” here is the mean absolute deviation of the
     predictions.